 - APAC is projected to observe the highest growth of over 7% during the period 2020–2026 due to the high prevalence of diabetes, with foot ulcer occurrence between 4% and 10%.

 This research report includes a detailed segmentation by

 INSIGHTS BY PRODUCT

 Considered an ideal solution to maintain an optimal balance between moisture and bacterial growth, the demand for foam-based dressings is growing worldwide.
 These dressings are compliant with the existing wound care protocols as they are effective against gram-positive and gram-negative bacteria, along with fungi and yeast infections.
-With the rise in management of post-surgical incisions, pressure ulcers, venous stasis ulcers, diabetic ulcers, donor sites, abrasions, lacerations, dermatologic disorders, foam-based dressings are highly popular, thereby influencing market prospects.
+With the rise in management of Antimicrobial wound dressings market size to cross USD 1.5 billion by 2026, growing at a CAGR of 6% during the forecast period.
+APAC is projected to observe the highest growth during the period 2020–2026. pressure ulcers, venous stasis ulcers, diabetic ulcers, donor sites, surgical wounds, abrasions, lacerations, dermatologic disorders, foam-based dressings are highly popular, thereby influencing market prospects.

 The increasing prevalence of microbial infections, especially those associated with impaired wound healing and biomedical implant failure, has spurred the development of hydrogel dressings.
 The segment is expected to grow at the highest CAGR during the forecast period as hydrogel dressings consist of 90% water in the gel form, which helps to monitor fluid exchange from within the wound surface.